 First Time Home Buyer NC 1st Home Advantage Down Payment

-NC first time home buyers have a great way to overcome the down payment shortage problem that plagues so many.
-Luckily, NCHFA provides an $8000 down payment assistance for these first time home buyers.
-When it comes to DPA funds, it may be used for both down payment and paying closing costs / prepaids.
-Combining the down payment assistance with seller paid closing costs could allow first time buyers to purchase with no out of pocket money necessary.
+NC first-time home buyers have a great way to overcome the down payment shortage problem that plagues so many.
+Luckily, NCHFA provides $8,000 in down payment assistance for these first-time home buyers.
+When it comes to DPA funds, it may be used for both down payment and paying closing costs/prepaids.
+Combining the down payment assistance with seller paid closing costs could allow first-time buyers to purchase with no out-of-pocket money necessary.

 But, there is more!
 First of all, this is not considered a grant.
 NCHFA is quick to point that out.
 Rather it is down payment assistance because it is a second mortgage loan, although at superbly favorable terms.
 How about no interest or monthly payments charged?
-Additionally, the DPA may be forgiven. yet, there are times where the funds could possibly be paid back.
-To learn if this $8000 DPA makes sense, contact an NCHFA approved, OVM Financial loan officer.
+Additionally, the DPA may be forgiven. yet, there are times when the funds could possibly be paid back.
+To learn if this $8,000 DPA makes sense, contact an NCHFA-approved, OVM Financial loan officer.

 NC Home Advantage Down Payment Assistance

-Like the $8000 DPA, the Home Advantage loan DPA funds may be used towards down payment and/or closing costs / prepaids.
+Like the $8,000 DPA, the Home Advantage loan DPA funds may be used towards the down payment, closing costs, or prepaids.
 More often, this form of DPA is a smaller amount.
-Therefore, using a seller paid closing cost strategy really comes in handy with this first time buyer product.
+Therefore, using a seller-paid closing cost strategy really comes in handy with this first-time buyer product.